UBC-MDS/xplrrr/README.md

 ### R Ecosystem

-This R package will build using the [`tidyverse`](https://www.tidyverse.org/) ecosystem that will help first time data science users more easily get started with their data projects.
+This R package is built using the [`tidyverse`](https://www.tidyverse.org/) ecosystem that will help first time data science users more easily get started with their data projects.
 A similar package, [`DataExplorer`](https://cran.r-project.org/web/packages/DataExplorer/vignettes/dataexplorer-intro.html) is another EDA tool available.
 There are not many EDA packages that exist because the `tidyverse` ecosystem allows full control of data wrangling and visualization, however users who are not experts with these packages will find `xplrrr` very useful.

 ### Dependencies